 - Balance with something organic: A sprig of olive or a stone bead garland softens the shine.

-This look plays well with patterned plates and bold napkins since it acts like jewelry, not a scene-stealer.
+This look plays well with patterned plates and bold napkins, since it acts like jewelry rather than a scene-stealer.

 13. Cloche + Curated Curiosities